ajufrancis/neutron-lan/doc/modeling.md

 For example, the following will reboot all the routers on the roster:
 <pre>
-$ python nlan_master.py system.reboot
+$ python nlan.py system.reboot
 </pre>

-Category 2: NLAN Config Modules (like SaltStack state modules):
+Category 2: config modules (like SaltStack state modules):
 - bridges
 - services
 - gateway